 Bedrooms were starting to include built-in closets instead of large wooden wardrobes.
 Improved window screens kept more insects out, which made sleeping in the summer a more pleasant experience.
 Large wooden beds were still popular, but so were lightweight steel beds and fold-out sofa beds.
 The attractive simplicity of mission-style furniture was quickly becoming a favorite look.

 adding a driveway & garage Many families purchased their first motor car during the 1910s.
 Before this, there was no need for a garage.
 What passed for a driveway was nothing more than a patch of ground in the front yard where the grass was worn away.

 After buying a car, homeowners added gravel or concrete driveways.
 Building a detached garage eliminated the need to rent space in a commercial garage, which many people did during the winter.

-middle class servants Before the 1910s, even middle class households usually had a live-in maid, and perhaps a few other servants hired on a part-time or as-needed basis.
+middle class servants Prior to the 1910s, even middle class households usually had a live-in maid, and perhaps a few other servants hired on a part-time basis.
 The shortage of domestic servants that plagued the upper classes also affected the middle classes.

 By the late 1910s, most middle class households found that they couldn't afford to hire any domestic help at all.
 Those who did usually hired a part-time housekeeper who lived outside the home.

 A middle class household with a live-in maid became the exception, rather than the rule.
 New brides had grown up assuming that they would direct a full staff of servants when they got married.
 At the very least, they would have a maid to help out.
 Suddenly they found themselves doing the housework themselves.